bgamari/ghc-wiki-import/commentary/compiler/deriving-strategies.md

 >
 >
-> (c) Otherwise, if deriving a bespoke typeclass instance, and the corresponding language extension is enabled (if necessary), use the bespoke strategy.
+> (c) Otherwise, if deriving a class which supports bespoke instances, and the corresponding language extension is enabled (if necessary), use the bespoke strategy.
 If the language extension is not enabled, throw an error.
 >
 >

-1. If not deriving a bespoke typeclass instance:
+1. If not deriving a class which supports bespoke instances:

 >
 >